nkirschi/Freddie/README.md

 ## Inference Plots

-As mentioned in the thesis, the plots for model inference on the entire test set reside in this repository under the `inference_plots/` folder.
+As mentioned in the paper, the plots for model inference on the entire test set reside in this repository under the `inference_plots/` folder.

 - `inference_plots/groundtruth/` contains the ground-truth orbit annotations.
 - `inference_plots/prediction/` contains the orbit-scaled model predictions.